spk0626/spk0626/README.md

 - 👋 Hi, I’m Sandali
 - 👀 I’m interested in Web applications, Mobile applications, Machine learning
+- ✨ I'm proficient in Java, C# , ASP .NET
-- 🌱 I’m currently learning JS, Devops, C#, java, dart
+- 🌱 I’m currently improving on JS, Devops, C#, dart

 <!---
 spk0626/spk0626 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.